Peterabk/TidyHabit/README.md

-# Welcome to your Lovable project
+# Welcome to our TidyHabit project
+-Peter Abou Kassam
+-Yasser Ameer
+-Samuel Sebaale
+-Theo
+-Ray
 ## Project info

-This project is about a Chore web app that could remove the stress of remembering what you need to do.
+TidyHabit is an application that allows people to right down all their chores and tasks, So they can live stress free and be notified when they need to do their chores.

+It's targeted audience are people with families who would like more order in their house, or busy group of people who can't handle thinking about everything all at once, or a group project that needs to be organized and track each member's work progress.

 ## What technologies are used for this project?